noble-assets/hyperlane-cosmos/x/middleware/README.md

 It is also possible to use another Cosmos SDK module as middleware, as long as it implements the required methods.
 At this point, it is possible to create the middleware.
-In the example below, we are going to create two wrapped middlewares around the warp application:
+In the example below, we are going to create two wrapped middlewares around the Warp application:

 ```go
 warpKeeper := &warpkeeper.Keeper{}